CassandraNnaji/Salifort-Motors-Machine-Learning-project/README.md

 The Logistic Regression Model had a precision score of ~82%, a recall score of ~84%, a f1 score of ~82% and an accuracy score of ~84% (These are all weighted averages).
 The Random Forest and XGBoost model performed pretty much the same, but when it came down to the decimal, the XGBoost Model was the best predictive model overall.

+# Business Understanding
+The main stakeholders for this project are the Human Resources Department and the Salifort leadership team.
+The main problem they are trying to solve/understand is why employees decide to leave the company.
+They want to know the contributing factors that make an employee to leave.
+The model should help answer the question

+What’s likely to make the employee leave the company?